khurtado/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 You can also click an individual resource and see expanded information, such as batch system type, links to documentation, etc.

 ## Launching a Virtual Cluster

 Now that you have created a Project and associated at least one allocation to it, you are ready to create and launch your clusters.

+Click on "New Virtual Cluster" to create a new one.
+Follow the steps.
+First select a project from the menu and click "Next".
+Select a name for your new Virtual Cluster.
+Only letters, numbers, dashes and underscores are valid characters for the name of the cluster.

+Select a Cluster Template from the menu.

+Select an Enviroment.

+Select the Allocations you want to be used in this cluster.

+Finally select an expiration time for your cluster.
+Default value is 2 hours.

+When ready, click on "Launch Virtual Cluster"

 ![step9](../img/12_vc_list.png)
 ![step9a](../img/13_vc_create.png)